Breaking the Cycle of Toxic Parenting - The Fear of "Becoming Just Like Them"

 The Reality of Intergenerational Cycles

-In child abuse research, the "intergenerational transmission rate of abuse" is estimated at about 30% (Kaufman & Zigler, 1987).
+In child abuse research, the "intergenerational transmission rate of abuse" is estimated at about 30% (based on Kaufman and Zigler's 1987 study).
 This means roughly 3 in 10 people who were abused as children may repeat similar behavior with their own children.
 While this figure is serious, it also means that 7 out of 10 break the cycle.

 The mechanisms behind the cycle are complex.
-The "parent-child relationship model" learned in childhood is unconsciously reproduced; coping methods experienced under stress (yelling, ignoring, controlling) activate automatically; and insecure attachment makes building relationships with children difficult.
+The "parent-child relationship model" learned in childhood is unconsciously reproduced.
+Coping methods experienced under stress (yelling, ignoring, controlling) activate automatically.
+Insecure attachment makes building relationships with children difficult.
 These are not signs of weak will but patterns imprinted in the brain.

 The Fear of "Becoming Just Like Them"